yoavram/mamba/README.md

 - scipy 0.11.0
 - pandas 0.10.1
 - numpy 1.6.2
-- Cython 0.18

-I tried managing the simulation managed with *Sumatra* 0.4.0 but it has some problems running on a cluster.

 The results are saved using GZiped CSV files and JSON files.